Malicious URL Detection using Machine Learning: A Survey: Related Surveys

 Malicious URL Detection is closely related to other areas of research such as Spam Detection. \cite{spirin2012survey} conducted a comprehensive survey in 2012, wherein they identified different types of spam(Content Spam, Link Spam, Cloaking and Redirection, and Click Spam), and the techniques used to counter them.
 They categorized the Spam Detection techniques into Content-based Spam Detection (using lexical features such as Bag of Words and Natural Language Processing techniques), Link-based spam detection (utilizing the information regarding the connectivity of different URLs) and other miscellaneous techniques.
 Spam Detection is heavily reliant on processing the text in an email and utilizing natural language processing for analysis.
 These techniques are not directly useful for Malicious URL Detection, unless they are used to draw inference about the context in which the URL has appeared.
 Despite some overlap between the techniques used for spam detection and malicious URL detection, spam detection techniques largely qualify as techniques that use context-based features for detecting malicious URLs.
 Other recent learning based spam detection surveys include \cite{blanzieri2008survey,crawford2015survey,heydari2015detection}, many of which focus on spam appearing in online reviews.

-Another closely related area is Web Page Classification. \cite{qi2009web} conducted a survey on the features and algorithms deployed for web-page classification.
-The most common types of features used are the content features (text and HTML tags on the page), and Features of Neighbors (classification based on the the class label of similar web pages).
+Another closely related area is Webpage Classification. \cite{qi2009web} conducted a survey on the features and algorithms deployed for webpage classification.
+The most common types of features used are the content features (text and HTML tags on the page), and Features of Neighbors (classification based on the the class label of similar webpages).
 After the feature construction, standard classification techniques are applied, often with focus on multi-class classification and hierarchical classification.
-Like Spam detection, web-page classification also benefits significantly from text classification techniques.
+Like Spam detection, webpage classification also benefits significantly from text classification techniques.

-Spam Detection, Web Page Classification, and Malicious URL Detection, all use a few similar types of features and techniques to solve the problem.
-In practice, these methods and feature can complement each other to improve the performance of the machine learning models.
+Spam Detection, Webpage Classification, and Malicious URL Detection, all use a few similar types of features and techniques to solve the problem.
+In practice, these methods and features can complement each other to improve the performance of the machine learning models.
 In general, the features used for Spam Detection and Web-page classification are a subset of those features that are commonly used for Malicious URL Detection.